vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 Now that we have set up the rootchain and created the chain configuration, we can run the childchain cluster.
 In this example, we'll run a childchain cluster of four Edge clients.

-To run a childchain cluster, we'll use the polygon-edge server command with the following options:
+To run a childchain cluster, we'll use the `./polygon-edge server` command with the following options:

 - `--data-dir`: specifies the data directory for the blockchain network
 - `--chain`: specifies the chain configuration file for the blockchain network